Distance-based Positive and Unlabeled Learning for Ranking: Methods

 where $M := \max_{i, j} d^j_i$.
 This constraint imposes the desired condition that for any $v \in C $, if $x_v = 0$, then $v$ should be ranked worse than every element in $S$, i.e., its dissimilarity (under $\alpha$) from $v_1$ should be greater than or equal to the dissimilarity of every element of $S$ from $v_1$.
 If $x_v = 1$, then since $M$ is chosen to be the maximum of all possible dissimilarities and the coefficients $\alpha_1, \ldots, \alpha_J$ sum to 1, the constraint becomes a trivial constraint that is satisfied by all such nonnegative $\alpha$ values.
 Since we are minimizing $\sum_{v\not\in S}x_v$, for any $\alpha$, if an element $v\not\in S$ is ranked worse than every element of $S$, then the optimization would set $x_v$ to $0$.
 Thus, in any optimal solution $\alpha^*, x^*$ to the integer program, $x^*_v = 1$ if and only if $h^{\alpha^*}(v) < h^{\alpha^*}(s)$ for some $s\in S$. \end{enumerate}

 Once the problem~\eqref{eq:main-prob} is set up as an ILP as described above, one can bring state-of-the-art algorithms and software that employ a suite of sophisticated ideas borrowed from convex geometry, number theory and algorithm design to bear upon the problem.
-We have employed the commercial software Gurobi \cite{gurobi} to solve our ILP problems, which is among the most efficient and finely tuned software packages currently available for solving large scale ILPs.
-Open source alternatives to Gurobi include Common Optimization INterface for Operations Research (COIN-OR) \cite{lougee2003common} and SCIP: Solving Constraint Integer Programs \cite{achterberg2009scip}.
+Python implementations based on different mixed integer solvers including Gurobi \citep{gurobi}, Common Optimization INterface for Operations Research \citep{lougee2003common} and SCIP: Solving Constraint Integer Programs \citep{achterberg2009scip} are available at \texttt{https://github.com/microsoft/distPURL}.

 We note that the computational complexity of the proposed ILP is a complicated function of the number of vertices, the collection of representations considered, and the vertices $S$ known to be similar to the vertex of interest $ v^{*} $.
 In general, when the worst ranking element of $ S $ is ranked sufficiently poorly then the ILP is computationally burdensome.
-This issue is compounded when more than one element of $S$ is ranked poorly.
+This issue is compounded when at least one element of $S$ is ranked poorly.

+Further, the objective function \eqref{eq:main-prob} is but one natural choice for the problem of using the elements of $ S $ to learn a useful ranked list.
+Others include the $ \min $ of the average rank of elements of $ S $ and the $ \max $ of the average reciprocal rank of elements of $ S $.
+Understanding the performance and computational consequences of different objective functions is a promising route for future research.